IBM/ibm-ix-aem-sonarqube-plugin/assets/readme/SeparateConfigurationClass.md

-<p>Put OSGi configuration in a separate class and then use @Designate(ocd = CustomServiceConfig.class) to load it into an implementation class.
+<p>Put the OSGi configuration in a separate class and then use _@Designate(ocd = CustomServiceConfig.class)_ to load it into an implementation class.
     One additional benefit is that the configuration can be placed in a separate package and thus easily excluded from Sonar checks.</p>

 | Additional Information |        |